jennifert/jekyll-site/_posts/2014-09-24-Moving-a-WordPress-Blog.markdown

 The first step is to download a copy of your upload folder, as well as a wordpress export.

 Next, make sure you have Ruby on your machine.
-[Here is an install guide.](https://www.ruby-lang.org/en/installation/)
+[Here is an install guide.](https://www.ruby-lang.org/en/installation/){: rel="nofollow"}

 Now, run the following commands: